Vitormjere/Portifolio-dentista/README.md

-# Portfólio Dentista
+# Dentist Portfolio

-Este projeto é um site desenvolvido utilizando HTML e CSS.
+This project is a website developed using **HTML and CSS**.

-## Objetivo
+## Objective
-Criar um site institucional para uma clínica odontológica, apresentando informações sobre a profissional, serviços oferecidos e formas de contato.
+Create an institutional website for a dental clinic, presenting information about the professional, services offered, and contact options.

-## Tecnologias utilizadas
+## Technologies Used
 - HTML
 - CSS

-## Funcionalidades
+## Features
-- Página inicial
+- Home page
-- Apresentação da dentista
+- Dentist presentation
-- Lista de procedimentos
+- List of procedures
-- Formulário de contato
+- Contact form

-## Autor
+## Author
 Vitor Miranda Jeremias